matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 rest of the world.
 Do other languages have maps?
 Associative data structures and vectors and strings and numbers?
 So it seems like a happy lingua franca.
 And why shouldn't we use the lingua franca in our program?
-Why should we have a different language.
+Why should we have a different language?
 It is actually not that much better, and you have to keep translating.